Bikepacking Slovenia: The West Loop

 - Turquoise water swimming holes.

 - Unmistakable rhythms of Italy near the border, and food and wine to match.
-The time spent in Italy itself is tantalizing and wonderful.

 - A perfect landscape and track for a couple or a group with riders of different experience levels or fitness for bikepacking.
 Can upscale it by staying in a few hostels instead of camping, or can make it harder by covering more distance.
 Everyone will be happy.